 I nearly always use a one-pot strategy when I visit, although I did also enlist Mom’s slow-cooker the other day when I realized that she had a chuck roast that needed to be cooked FIVE MINUTES AGO.

 Making the Cajun Sausage-Rice Skillet

-After removing the sausages, I added my onion and garlic, and then—after a few minutes—I added in the rice to give it a sauté before adding my wet ingredients.
-When the rice started getting fragrant, I added a couple of bay leaves and some spicy seasoning: I just use a very slight variation of Emeril’s Creole recipe (I cut the salt and oregano in half and increase the amount of thyme), but feel free to use your favorite Cajun or Creole blend.
-I added even more dried thyme leaves because I love that flavor in Cajun food.
+After removing the sausages, add the onion and garlic.
+Then—after a few minutes, when the onion is translucent and softened—add in the rice.
+When the rice starts getting fragrant, add a couple of bay leaves and some Cajun or Creole seasoning.
+(I just use a very slight variation of Emeril’s Creole recipe: I cut the salt and oregano in half and increase the amount of thyme.)

 However, if you or your family think of mustard as being hot, cut the spice in half again.